It sounds odd to be speculating about how long Donald Trump's presidency could last when he's only just completing his first month in office.

 What could make that difficult is if Trump becomes so toxic politically that defending him becomes too damaging.
 Should the opposition against Trump become persistent, large and well-organised, he could threaten the prospects of Republicans up for re-election.

-writer Christopher Ingraham tweeted that "at some point, the fact that Republicans are enabling this behaviour has to become a bigger story than the behaviour itself".
+Washington Post writer Christopher Ingraham tweeted that "at some point, the fact that Republicans are enabling this behaviour has to become a bigger story than the behaviour itself".

 Gallup had Trump's approval rating at just 38 per cent on Saturday, the first poll taken after General Mike Flynn resigned as National Security Adviser.